 Helping An Older Loved One Establish and Maintain Relationships

 Seniors At Home offers many programs to help older adults feel socially connected.
-Widow/Widower Café on the Peninsula hosts monthly events for seniors who have lost a partner or spouse; Skyview Zoom meets five days a week to offer socialization for people with memory impairment; and Café by the Bay offers Holocaust survivors gatherings where they can gain strength and support from one another.
+Memory Cafe is a gathering for people experiencing mild to moderate memory loss and their caregivers (spouses, family members, or friends).
+Cafe by the Bay offers Holocaust survivors gatherings where they can gain strength and support from one another.
 Seniors At Home caregivers can also be a source of companionship, in addition to offering assistance with daily needs.

 If you or someone you know is struggling, Seniors At Home is here to help.
 Reach out to us at 415-449-3700 or contact us online.
 We’re here to provide support and community for you and your older loved one.
 Remember, we’re all in this together.